crurp/AirCheck/README.md

 ## Security

 The script uses an environment variable for the email address to avoid hardcoding sensitive information.
-The default email is `ethancchow@gmail.com`, but you can override it securely.
+The email address is stored as a global environment variable on the system.

 ## Setup